 (p.
-65/66) The position of the chief varies greatly in different In the remoter mountains, though granted the most ungrudging obedience, he is distinctly one of the tribesmen, the leading member of a family which has won its headship through military prowess.
-Lower down he often belongs to an entirely separate caste, and comes from a different stock to the tribesmen.
-The large tribes are divided into sections, and in different tribes we find many sections with the same This points to the fact that the sections represent the original owners of the soil, while the present chiefs belong to powerful families who have invaded their domains This is notably the case with the and siezed their lands.
-Dizai where nearly all the land belongs to one powerful family, against which a few old tribal Aghas and headmen Here the chief is a still maintain an unequal struggle. landlord, and the system that prevails is feudal rather than tribal.
+65/66) The position of the chief varies greatly in different tribes.
+In the remoter mountains, though granted the most ungrudging obedience, he is distinctly one of the tribesmen, the leading member of a family which has won its headship through military prowess.
+Lower down he often belongs to an entirely separate caste, and comes from a different stock to The large tribes are divided into sections. the tribesmen. and in different tribes we find many sections with the same This points to the fact that the sections represent names. the original owners of the soil, while the present chiefs belong to powerful families who have invaded their domains and siezed their lands.
+This is notably the case with the Dizai where nearly all the land belongs to one powerful family, against which a few old tribal Aghas and headmen still maintain an unequal struggle.
+Here the chief is a landlord, and the system that prevails is feudal rather than tribal.